Directed by Ronald Neame

 Written by Stanley Mann and Edmund H. North

-The problems, at least, were pretty plainly beyond the director's control, starting with a screenplay that's ambivalent about what story it's trying to tell and doesn't make a final decision till pretty late in the day, and continuing with a production that I expect must have gotten away from Neame, though it's scarcely his fault.
+The problems, at least, were pretty plainly beyond its director's control, starting with a screenplay that's ambivalent about what story it's trying to tell and doesn't make a final decision till pretty late in the day, and continuing with a production that I expect must have gotten away from Neame, though even that's scarcely his fault.
 I guess you could lay the responsibility for astoundingly shitty effects work on a director, but it's easier and probably more accurate to blame a co-production between a pair of studios that had absolutely no institutional competency for this kind of filmmaking.
-The things Neame could do himself, namely the practical destruction of his sets and the practical immiseration of his actors—even if this is given a disappointingly low priority by this script—are, in fact, decent.
+The things Neame could oversee himself, namely the practical destruction of his sets and the practical immiseration of his actors—even if this is given a disappointingly low priority by this script—are, in fact, decent.
 But to the extent that Meteor is remembered at all—and it mostly isn't, besides for the fact it stars Sean Connery in the doldrums of his mid-career and for its status as one of those foggily-recalled disaster movies at the end of the fad—it's as the result of an ocean-spanning alliance between those titans of east and west, the Shaw Bros. and American International Pictures (with the balance seeming to favor Shaw), to produce a movie more expensive, probably multiples of times more expensive, than any movie either studio had ever made.
 It arrived with a frankly incredible pricetag of $16 million, and, nevertheless, looks clown-shoes most of the time.

-This begins immediately: Meteor's very first gesture is some (not all) of its opening credits flying alongside a comet—so should the movie have been called Comet? we'll circle back to that—which is represented by a volleyball-like spheroid object with dry ice flying off of it, careening into the distance, whilst "Samuel Z. Arkoff presents" and other words skim across it like a low-calorie version of Superman or perhaps Star Wars's opening credits, and leaving aside the sheer generation-before-last chintz of this effect, it's also weirdly stretched and smeary, like maybe the effects artist wasn't actually told it was supposed to be shot in Panavision.
+This begins immediately: Meteor's very first gesture is some (not all) of its opening credits flying alongside a comet—so should the movie have been called Comet? we'll circle back to that—which is represented by a volleyball-like spheroid object with dry ice flying off of it, careening into the distance, whilst "Samuel Z. Arkoff presents" and other words skim across it like a low-calorie version of Superman's or perhaps Star Wars's opening credits, and leaving aside the sheer generation-before-last chintz of this effect, it's also weirdly stretched and smeary, like maybe the effects artist wasn't actually told it was supposed to be shot in Panavision.
 (I can find very little about Meteor's production history, but one item on its Wikipedia page fills me with ineffable terror: that its release date was actually delayed for effects reshoots, which means somehow there were once worse effects attached to this film.)
 Well, this image of a comet is replaced in a curious two-step, with an Academy ratio 50s-style classroom short about various astral bodies, and the you-can-almost-see-the-strings quality of these effects comes off slightly better, so that when the Academy square expands into Panavision to give us the (ahem) "real" asteroid belt, you at least get some sense of the idea that (presumably) Neame had been going for.
 Now we get our actual title card, and give the movie this much credit: that is a bad-ass font.
 I'm also embarrassingly impressed by the long dissolve transition that briefly makes it seem like a boat is floating across a starscape, and this is in fact one of approximately five or six "effects" that genuinely come off, even graded on the curve you grade junk sci-fi on, I expect because it was probably an in-camera process shot.

 The boat belongs to our hero, rocket scientist Dr. Paul Bradley (Connery).
 He's engaged in a yacht race with his pals, but he's not going to finish it, for as soon as he readies the sail a Coast Guard cutter arrives and yanks him off the boat and packs him off to D.C., where his old friend Harry Sherwood (Karl Malden) is there to gravely welcome him.
 Bradley, it turns out (and, while I'm not the biggest fan of this script, I do like how his backstory is mostly permitted to organically arise out of conversations, and is not the subject of some immediate infodump), walked away from his work for NASA five years back.
 He was embittered that his grand project, the orbital nuclear missile station "Hercules," was—get this—repurposed as an American weapon, in contravention of the Outer Space Treaty (the movie also more-or-less assumes you already know what the "Outer Space Treaty" is!) and in defiance of Bradley's own purpose, which was to give humanity the means, should the need arise, to deflect the trajectory of dangerous asteroids or comets if they happened to threaten the Earth.
 It takes Bradley a surprisingly long time to fully comprehend why he's been so brusquely summoned.
 But in conference with other military and civilian officials, Sherwood lays it out for him.
 Not long ago, a mission to Mars was repurposed and sent to the asteroid belt (and it's right here that the intelligence factor of the movie declines precipitously, not just because it posits a distractingly science fictional 1979, but because the speculation it presents is so scientifically indifferent).
 They were tasked with observing a new comet that had entered the asteroid belt, and observe it they did, up close and personal when that comet slammed into the asteroid Orpheus, destroying their ship with a hail of debris, but also blasting a five-mile wide chunk of Orpheus into the inner solar system—and, of course, on a curve that intercepts Earth and at a speed that will bring it into collision with Earth in just a few short days.
 From Orpheus's previous orbit, 470 million kilometers away (and this is the minimum), because, as noted, this is the "willfully stupid" phase of the script.